-This page help you to understand the process for moving into Arpad aged care
+This page helps you to understand the process for moving into Arpad Aged Care

-Moving into an aged care home may often be a difficult and emotional decision.
-This page aims to help older people, families and carers understand the process for moving into Arpad aged care home.
+Moving into an aged care home can often be a difficult and emotional decision.
+This page aims to help older people, families and carers understand the process for moving into Arpad Aged Care home.
 It outlines five steps to follow and what to do at each step.
 We are here to help you.
-If you have any questions contact us on phone 98010855 or click Apply now button and fill in the form.
+If you have any questions contact us on phone 98010855 or click ‘Download application form’ button and fill in the form.

 1. Assessing eligibility

 You will first need an assessment with a member of an Aged Care Assessment Team - ACAS

 Visit a few different homes.
 See what the accommodation is like, and what types of care, services and activities they offer.